andrewjk/Watsonia.Data/README.md

 - Load entities with LINQ, a fluent SQL API or (if you must...) with SQL strings
 - Update and delete entities in bulk
 - Lazy loading of entity properties that contain related items or collections, with eager loading via the Include method
-- Automatic implementation of INotifyPropertyChanging and INotifyPropertyChanged on entities
 - Automatic validation of entities that are decorated with System.ComponentModel.DataAnnotations.ValidationAttributes or that implement IValidatableObject
 - Hook most database operations with event handlers or method overrides
 - Support for database transactions